How to shop smart in the Boxing Day sales

 Hot on the heels of the Black Friday sales in November, both retailers and shoppers are gearing up for the end-of-year and the Boxing Day sales that kick off as early as mid-December and last until early January.

-According to research from the Australian Retailers Association (ARA) and Roy Morgan, it's estimated that shoppers spent $6.36 billion across the four-day Black Friday/Cyber Monday weekend in November 2023 (a 3% increase on 2022).
-So does that mean that Boxing Day sales might be less busy than previously?
+According to research from the Australian Retailers Association (ARA) and Roy Morgan, it was predicted that shoppers would spend $6.8 billion across the four-day Black Friday/Cyber Monday weekend in November 2025 (a 4% increase on 2024).

 1. Be wary